Lip Blush Tatoo

 THIS IS THE MOST IMPORTANT PRECAUTIONS, BEFORE THE LIP BLUSH TREATMENT, YOU MUST:

-Lip tattooing CAN cause outbreaks, which can result in loss of pigment.
-We ask that our clients take their prescribed anti-viral medication starting 3 days prior to their appointment and after the procedure to prevent outbreak.
+Lip tattooing CAN cause outbreaks ( Cold sores ), which can result in loss of pigment.
+We ask that our clients MUST TAKE their prescribed anti-viral medication starting 5 days prior to their appointment and after the procedure to prevent outbreak ( Cold sores ).
 You can still have lip blushing done!!!
 We just want to ensure you get the best results possible.
 Consult with your doctor for any additional questions.
 If you have an outbreak, or any other type of scratch/acne we ask that you reschedule your appointment as soon as possible.

 How Do I Prepare For My Lip Blushing Session???